GerlechJen/surfs_up/README.md

-1. I could perform additional query to obtain precipitation data in Oahu for the months of June and December using the codes below:
+1. I could perform additional queries to obtain precipitation data in Oahu for the months of June and December using the two codes below:

 ```python
 June_precipitation = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 6).all()
 list(June_precipitation)